mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Avoid using low lying footpaths and any bridges near local watercourses and consider activating any flood protection products you may have.
 This message will be updated by 4:00PM on 11 November 2025 or as the situation changes.

+- Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible from overnight on 11 November 2025 .
+Flooding of low lying land and roads is possible, especially in the Shipton under Wychwood area.
+Further rainfall is forecast over the next 12 hours.
+We expect river levels to begin rising overnight on 11/11/2025.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 12 November 2025 or as the situation changes.

+- Flood alert: Tributaries on the Upper River Thames above Cricklade
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible from overnight on 11 November 2025 .
+Flooding of low lying land and roads is possible, especially in the Swill Brook and Purton Stoke areas.
+Further rainfall is forecast over the next 12 hours.
+We expect river levels to begin rising overnight on 11/11/2025.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 12 November 2025 or as the situation changes.

+- Flood alert: River Wye in Herefordshire
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible from overnight on 11 November 2025 .
+Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
+Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
+Road closures & diversions on the A438 may be in force.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 12 November 2025 or as the situation changes.

+- Flood alert: River Wye in Gloucestershire
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible from overnight on 11 November 2025 .
+Flooding may affect low lying land and roads along the River Wye.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 12 November 2025 or as the situation changes.

 <!-- flood_marker ends -->